Krishn1412/deCrypt-An-e-commerce-platform/README.md

 1. Clone the repository.
 2. Install the necessary dependencies using `npm install`.
 3. Set up the MySQL database and configure the connection.
-4. Start the server using `npm start`.
+4. Start the server using `nodemon user_management.js`.
+5. Open the Ganache GUI client that you downloaded and installed.
+This will start your local blockchain instance.
+6. On the other terminal compile the smart contract using `$ truffle migrate --reset` and then run it using `npm run dev`.
+7. Unlock Metamask.
+Connect the meta mask to your local Ethereum blockchain provided by Ganache.
+Import an account provided by ganache.
-5. Access the website in your browser at `http://localhost:3000`.
+8. Access the website in your browser at `http://localhost:5000`.

 ## Contributing